Tennessee Public Grain Warehouse Surety Bond

-3. Obtain a minimum $20,000 surety bond or an amount determined by the commissioner.
+- Obtain a minimum $20,000 surety bond or an amount determined by the commissioner.
 Surety bonds will never exceed $500,000 annually.
-Bonds may be waived if the business minimum net worth must be three times or more than the required surety bond amount set by the commissioner.
+The surety bond requirement may be waived if the business minimum net worth must be three times or more than the required surety bond amount set by the commissioner.
 A compiled financial statement for Class 2 or Reviewed financials statement for Class 1 is required for the waiver.

 The premium that you pay for a Tennessee Public Grain Warehouse Surety Bond is dependent on credit and the bond amount required.
 For bond amounts over $50,000, business and personal financial statements will be required.